-The fashions seen on The Cutting EdgeTM runway are the culmination of a yearlong process undertaken by senior fashion design students who learn to design and create within time-lines and budgets typical in the industry.
+The fashions seen on The Cutting EdgeTM runway are the culmination of a yearlong process undertaken by University of the Incarnate Word senior fashion design students who learn to design and create within time-lines and budgets typical in the industry.

 During the fall, students develop a collection of 12 illustrations which are juried by faculty and industry professionals.
 The top eight illustrations become the students’ collections.
 Patterns are developed and sample garments are made as students work under tight deadlines.